 Extract Private Key from PFX

 The following command will extract the private key from the .pfx file.
 A new file private-key.pem will be created in current directory.
-This command required password set on the pfx file.
+This command required a password set on the pfx file.

 openssl pkcs12 -in myfile.pfx -nocerts -out private-key.pem -nodes Enter Import Password: